Sizer version 3.4 has been abandoned because of too many problems integrating with modern applications.

 - Multi-monitor awareness.

 - Window can be repositioned relative to a specific monitor.
-The drop down list shows monitor dimensions and position.
+The drop down list shows monitor dimensions

 - Confirmed settings work on 64 bit XP and 32 bit and Win2K.